withastro/astro/.changeset/perfect-horses-tell.md

 'astro': major
 ---

-JSX refactor

-JSX in Astro has been refactored to better support each framework.
-In order to support multiple JSX frameworks at the same time, new `include` and `exclude` config options have been added to each integration to control which files to target.
-For example:
+Astro's JSX handling has been refactored with better support for each framework.

+Previously, Astro automatically scanned your components to determine which framework-specific transformations should be used.
+In practice, supporting advanced features like Fast Refresh with this approach proved difficult.

+Now, rather than scanning your components, JSX framework integrations accept `include` and `exclude` config options.
+When using multiple JSX frameworks in the same project, users should manually control which files belong to each framework using the `include` and `exclude` options.

 ```js
 export default defineConfig({